inimicus/Cooldowns/README.md

 ## Planned Updates / Known Issues
 - Multilanguage support - Hard-coded values means Cooldowns doesn't work for non-English clients.
 This will be fixed in the future.
 Big thanks to Baertram for assisting with this.
-- Menu Optimization - Loading the addon settings menu bogs down the system as it generates all of the options (and sounds).
-This will be streamlined and improved so that it loads instantly without taxing any system.

 ## Addtional Sets
 If you'd like to see a specific set added, please let me know.
 I would prefer to